GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.

 [Watch the oxd demo video](https://youtu.be/zZMf84wB2f0).

+!!!
+Note
+    If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

 ## How it Works